discord-samba/localization/_includes/README.md

 <p class="lead">
-This is the command module for Discord-Sambo.
-It provides a command system for interacting with your Discord client.
+This is the localization module for Discord-Sambo.
+It provides a system for defining and loading string resources for desired languages.
 </p>

 ## NOT READY FOR USE